 High GI foods are going to encourage poor eating behaviours and suppress fat burning due to high insulin levels.
 I think GI is an important point.
 Millions of obese people have successfully lost weight, only to regain it.
 It’s not losing it that’s difficult, it’s keeping it off.

 The factors affecting weight regain include how filling a food is, the ability of the food to swell the stomach and the protein content, among other things.
-This study concludes that a high protein, low GI diet is best for avoiding weight regain.
+One study concludes that a high protein, low GI diet is best for avoiding weight regain.
 In this same reference, they state that the diet with low protein and high GI carbs was the worst for weight regain.
 That describes the Eatwell plate!
 No wonder we have an obesity epidemic.

 It allows the consumption of processed food such as cakes and sweets